 - SAT Program

 - Learn About

 the New SAT

-SAT Tutoring Options
+SAT Tutoring Options for the New SAT

 If you're considering SAT classes or small group SAT prep, you should know that StudyPoint specializes in highly personalized, 1-to-1 tutoring in the convenience of your home.
 Though private SAT tutoring is a premium service, having a private tutor allows your child to receive undivided attention, leading to greater lesson engagement and accountability than what can be achieved in a classroom or group setting.
 With a StudyPoint SAT tutor your child's needs are the instructor's only focus.

 If you've already decided to work with a private tutor, we want you to know that one-to-one tutoring is and always has been our only focus.
 Many companies offer SAT tutoring, but few actually specialize in it.
 From an educational perspective, 1-to-1 tutoring is a unique specialty with specific curriculum design needs.
 Too many companies simply take their small group or classroom SAT materials, change the covers, and hand them to 'tutors'.
 Developing a world class SAT tutoring operation requires focus and investment, and the quality of programming suffers when companies try to be all things to all people.

 I welcome you to learn more about our SAT tutoring.
 We're experts in the changes to the New SAT, we're very good at what we do, and we would welcome the opportunity to work with your family.

 CEO & Co-Founder